vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 Certain terms are sometimes assigned by DiBello into other dimensions than as in above e.g. cost of goods sold is instead listed under the Capital dimension.
 In those cases, I differ as it seemed more useful to assign elsewhere.
-Many topics cannot fall within on the single dimension of the business.
-The point of a business is in fact to connect all the dimensions to create value.
 Dimension agnostic (cross-cutting) terms and agents are: CEO, technology, operations, human resources, management, security, software development, R&D, execution, planning.

 ## 7 Powers From Perspective of DiBello's